 Nitrate is a chemical ingredient placed in hot dogs during the curing process to increase the shelf life and maintain the coloring of the meat.
 Recent research links the consumption of nitrates in cured meats to increased risk of chronic obstructive pulmonary disorder, pediatric brain tumor, and pediatric leukemia.
 Scary, huh?

-Before you completely ban hot dogs from your diet, there’s good news.
-There are hot dog companies that are now making healthier hot dogs.
-These companies make hot dogs with less than five grams total fat, less than 500 mg of sodium, and ones that are nitrate-free.
+Yes, there are companies that make hot dogs with less than five grams total fat, less than 500 mg of sodium, and ones that are nitrate-free.
 Finding these healthy dogs can be easy with some smart shopping and simple label reading.
 But don’t be tricked by hot dogs labeled “reduced-fat”, “lite”, or “lean” dogs, or even chicken and turkey dogs.
 All these can still be filled with too much fat and sodium and contain damaging nitrates.

 When you’re at the grocery store, you should first look at the total fat on the hot dog’s nutrition facts.
 If the total fat is over five grams you might as well call that hot dog a fat dog.
 Next, look at the sodium.
 Anything over 600 mg is way too much and about one fourth of the recommended amount of sodium an adult should be getting in one day.
 Lastly and most importantly, look at the ingredients to see if there is nitrate in the hot dog.
 Nitrate may be labeled sodium nitrate, nitrite, or sodium nitrites, and all of these should be avoided.
 The best bet is to buy organic brand hot dogs because they will not have added nitrates.